jg20019/pomodoro-elm/README.md

 # Pomodor Timer in Elm

-This project is a simple pomodoro timer written.
+This project is a simple pomodoro timer written in Elm

 ## Requirement
 * Elm lang v.0.19.1